ehtishamaflaq3/mini-projects-in-python/README.md

 A simple Python-based fake news generator that creates hilarious and random headlines using funny subjects, actions, and scenarios.
 You can view headlines in the terminal or save multiple headlines to a text file.

 **Features**
--Randomly generated funny headlines
+- Randomly generated funny headlines
--Option to display headlines interactively
+- Option to display headlines interactively
--Save multiple headlines to HEADLINES FILE.txt
+- Save multiple headlines to HEADLINES FILE.txt
--Pure Python, no external libraries needed
+- Pure Python, no external libraries needed